gcla/termshark/docs/UserGuide.md

 - `capture-command` (string) - use this binary to capture packets, passing `-i`, `-w` and `-f` flags.
 - `color-tsharks` (string list) - a list of the paths of tshark binaries that termshark has confirmed support the `--color` flag.
 If you run termshark and the selected tshark binary is not in this list, termshark will check to see if it supports the `--color` flag.
 - `colors` (bool) - if true, and tshark supports the feature, termshark will colorize packets in its list view.
+- `column-format` (string list) - a list of columns, each a group of three strings: field name, display name, and visibility.
+- `column-format-bak` (string list) - the value of `column-format` prior to its last change; for restoring previous settings.
 - `conv-absolute-time` (bool) - if true, have tshark provide conversation data with a relative start time field.
 - `conv-resolve-names` (bool) - if true, have tshark provide conversation data with ethernet names resolved.
 - `conv-use-filter` (bool) - if true, have tshark provide conversation data limited to match the active display filter.